ClintonSerio117/blessing-week/README.md

 ## 🧭 How to Use: Your Path to claiming your light

 1. Begin your journey with the [Blessing Week Overview](index.html) to understand the full scope of transformation.
-2. Start your daily practice with [your Free ARMOUR OF LIGHT self blessing](day1.html).
+2. Start your daily practice with [DAY-1.](day1.html) each day will follow on the next until you complete all 7 days, then it resets.
 3. Each day, dedicate time to:
     * **WATCH** the video lesson.
     * **READ** the supporting materials.